pkp/ojs/docs/README.md

 ## Installation

-Please review this document and the [RELEASE](RELEASE) document prior to installing OJS.
+Please review this document and the [RELEASE](RELEASE) document prior to installing OPS.
 If you encounter problems, please also see the [FAQ](FAQ) document in this directory.

-To install OJS:
+To install OPS:

-1. Extract the OJS archive to the desired location in your web documents directory.
+1. Extract the OPS archive to the desired location in your web documents directory.

 2. Make the following files and directories (and their contents)